frederic-perez/AmE-dictionary/data/dictionary.md

 __ailing__ _v_ :four::hammer: _It is ailing the NFL._
 __ailment__ _n_ :five: An often persistent bodily disorder or disease; a cause for complaining.
 Mild illness. _Syn_ complaint, ill _She pretended that she was always well now, and concealed her ailments so craftily that we had to probe for them._
 __ails__ _v_ :two::hammer:
+__aimless__ _adj_ Devoid of direction or purpose. _Syn_ random, wayward, goalless, haphazard, vagrant, directionless, unguided _After several hours of aimless driving, we were getting low on fuel._
 __aioli__ _n_ Garlic mayonnaise. _Syn_ aioli sauce, garlic sauce
 __air cast__ _n_ :two::hammer::camera:
 __air nozzles__ _Try adjusting your air nozzles to full force._